-Level 3 members will also receive a MONTHLY audio recording of my Cemetery Dance column, "What I Learned From Stephen King" exploring the hidden wisdom, spirituality, and life lessons in King's work -- plus exclusive introductions and afterwords to my short stories, alternate endings, original drafts, and more.
+Level 3 members will also receive exclusive introductions and afterwords to my stories, alternate endings, original drafts, and more -- plus a MONTHLY podcast recording of "What I Learned From Stephen King" exploring the hidden wisdom, spirituality, and life lessons in King's work.

 And finally, Level 4 members will receive all this PLUS a signed BOOK!
 Now shipping: The paperback horror anthology, Fearful Fathoms: Volume One - Collected Tales of Aquatic Terror featuring my short story, "Jonah Inside the Whale."

 I hope you'll consider joining my Patreon family.
 I can't wait to share more stories with you!